spcourse/sp2/20 News/unigrams/10 unigrams.md

 The directory `unigrams` contains 41 files ( `ARTS.csv`, `BUSINESS.csv`, `TASTE.csv`, etc.), all these files contains lists of single words (surprisingly called unigrams) and scores pertaining to the category.
 For example the file `TRAVEL.csv` contains the lines:

     overtourism,17
     airfares,17
     lagoons,17
     lençóis,17
     ...
     saltwater,10
     floridian,10
     croatian,10
     ...

 These are just a couple of examples lines, the entire file contains many, many more.
 Every line contains a keyword, related to the topic and a score reflecting how strongly related it is (separated by a comma).
 So, the word 'overtourism' (with a score of 17) is more strongly related to 'TRAVEL' than 'croatian' (with a score of 10).

-This list is compiled by analyzing many tens of thousands of articles from HuffPost ([News Category Dataset | Kaggle](https://www.kaggle.com/rmisra/news-category-dataset)).
+This list is compiled by analyzing many tens of thousands of articles from HuffPost ([News Category Dataset](https://www.kaggle.com/rmisra/news-category-dataset)).
 It is not relevant exactly how this is done, at this point.

 ## Scores

 Using the scores in the word list above you can compute the total score for a category for a given article.
-For example, if we would have the text: "Overtourism in Croatian saltwater", we could compute the **total category score** for the `travel` category by adding up the scores for each word: $17 + 0 + 10 + 10 = 37$ (assuming the word 'in' is not in the `travel` unigram list).
+For example, if we would have the text: "Overtourism in Croatian saltwater", we could compute the **total category score** for the `travel` category by adding up the scores for each word: 17 + 0 + 10 + 10 = 37 (assuming the word 'in' is not in the `travel` unigram list).

 In general, the total category score for an article given a category is computed by looking up all the words of the article in the category unigram list and adding up all the scores.
 If a word is not in the unigram list, the score is assumed to be 0.